-- Transform and improve the sustainability of our health care services by: - placing a greater emphasis on prevention and early intervention - focusing on delivering better health and social care services when our populations need them; - improving the patient journey through the system and delivering the right care in the best setting - improving the outcomes delivered in our acute services by optimising site configuration and clinical networking - addressing the challenges of cost reduction, performance and operational improvement by exploring opportunities for collaborative productivity. - Give children a good start in life by - improving immunization take up - reducing levels of obesity in children - improving childrens emotional and mental wellbeing - improve health outcomes for looked after children - reducing low birth weight - increasing breast feeding - Prevent illness and injury by - reducing obesity among our adult population - reducing smoking prevalence - reducing harm caused by alcohol misuse - increasing early diagnosis and treatment of sexually transmitted infections and HIV - preventing illness and injury and promote recovery and - Increase healthy life expectancy by early detection and treatment of cancers, cardio vascular diseases and diabetes; - Encourage healthy lifestyles through our digital Livewell platform, integrated leisure services provision; - Support people to be resilient and independent through rehabilitation and reablement, and supporting carers;
+- Transform and improve the sustainability of our health care services by: - o placing a greater emphasis on prevention and early intervention; - focusing on delivering better health and social care services when our populations need them; - improving the patient journey through the system and delivering the right care in the best setting;

-- Provide integrated, safe, high quality services including redesigning mental health and urgent care pathways; and - Focus on safeguarding priorities that impact upon children and adults, including Female Genital Mutilation, Trafficking, DASV and Radicalisation, also focus upon child sexual exploitation (CSE) and missing children.
+- Improving the outcomes delivered in our acute services by optimising site configuration and clinical networking; - addressing the challenges of cost reduction, performance and operational improvement by exploring opportunities for collaborative productivity. - Give children a good start in life by - o Improving immunization take up - Reducing levels of obesity in children - o Improving childrens emotional and mental wellbeing - o Improve health outcomes for looked after children - Reducing low birth weight - Increasing breast feeding - Prevent illness and injury by - Reducing obesity among our adult population - Reducing smoking prevalence - Reducing harm caused by alcohol misuse - Increasing early diagnosis and treatment of sexually transmitted infections and HIV - Preventing illness and injury and promote recovery and - Increase healthy life expectancy by early detection and treatment of cancers, cardio vascular diseases and diabetes - Encourage healthy lifestyles through our digital Livewell platform, integrated leisure services provision - Support people to be resilient and independent through rehabilitation and reablement, and supporting carers - Provide integrated, safe, high quality services including redesigning mental health and urgent care pathways - Focus on safeguarding priorities that impact upon children and adults, including Female Genital Mutilation, Trafficking, DASV and Radicalisation, also focus upon child sexual exploitation (CSE) and missing children.

-- Everyone will have the information and support they need to live a healthy active lifestyle and make healthy choices; - Healthy life expectancy will increase and the gap between different communities will reduce; - Organisations will work together to address factors that influence health problems; and - More people will participate in physical activity as part of a healthy lifestyle, and fewer will smoke, or drink unsafe levels of alcohol.
+- Everyone will have the information and support they need to live a healthy active lifestyle and make healthy choices - Healthy life expectancy will increase and the gap between different communities will reduce - Organisations will work together to address factors that influence health problems amongst - More people will participate in physical activity as part of a healthy lifestyle, and fewer will smoke, or drink unsafe levels of alcohol